 While Orlando is located in the center of the state, it turns out they and other Floridians are at the top when it comes to choosing cremation for their end-of-life planning.

 The Cremation Association of North America (CANA) compiles statistics related to cremation across the United States and the rest of North America.
-In a recent report, Florida ranked No. 2 in terms of both number of annual cremations and highest cremation growth for calendar year 2010.
+Florida ranked No. 2 in terms of both number of annual cremations and highest cremation growth in 2010.
 Greater than 100,000 people opted for cremation that year.
-Additionally, the state has been experiencing a tremendous growth rate of 51.4 percent for those opting for cremation over the intervening four years.
+Additionally, the state has been experiencing a tremendous growth rate of more than 50% of those opting for cremation over the intervening years.

 Why Is Cremation Gaining In Popularity?

-CANA has projected as many as 65.2 percent of Floridians will have selected cremation for their final disposition by the year 2016.
-Orlandoians are recognizing that cremation provides flexibility in planning memorials, is a more eco-friendly alternative to traditional burial, and is much less expensive than traditional burial.
+The CANA 2020 Report found that 61-70% percent of Floridians will have selected cremation for their final disposition.
+Orlando residents recognize that cremation provides flexibility in planning memorials, is a more eco-friendly alternative to traditional burial, and is much less expensive than traditional burial.

 In addition to removing stress, an Orlando direct cremation is a greener alternative to traditional burial, as the chemicals used for embalming are not necessary.
 The placement of an embalmed body in the ground eventually leads to those chemicals leaching into the ground immediately around the burial plot.